History of the socialist movement in the United States: 1980s–1990s: New Communist movement and anti-WTO protests

 Anarchists became more visible in the 1980s as a result of publishing, protests and conventions.
 In 1980, the First International Symposium on Anarchism was held in Portland, Oregon.
 In 1986, the Haymarket Remembered conference was held in Chicago to observe the centennial of the infamous Haymarket Riot.
 This conference was followed by annual, continental conventions in Minneapolis (1987), Toronto (1988) and San Francisco (1989).
 In the 1980s, anarchism became linked with squats/social centers like C-Squat and ABC No Rio both in New York City.
 In the 1990s, a group of anarchists formed the Love and Rage Network which was one of several new groups and projects formed in the United States during the decade.
 American anarchists increasingly became noticeable at protests, especially through a tactic known as the black bloc.
 American anarchists became more prominent as a result of the anti-WTO protests in Seattle: In the 1990s, "there was an effort to create a North American anarchist federation around a newspaper called Love & Rage that at its peak involved hundreds of activists in different cities."
-Common Struggle—Libertarian Communist Federation or Lucha Común—Federación Comunista Libertaria (formerly the North Eastern Federation of Anarchist Communists; the NEFAC, or the Fédération des Communistes Libertaires du Nord-Est) is a platformist anarchist communist organization based in the northeast region of the United States.
+Common Struggle—Libertarian Communist Federation or Lucha Común—Federación Comunista Libertaria (formerly the North Eastern Federation of Anarchist Communists; the NEFAC, or the Fédération des Communistes Libertaires du Nord-Est) was a platformist anarchist communist organization based in the northeast region of the United States.
 The NEFAC was officially launched at a congress held in Boston, Massachusetts over the weekend of April 7–9, 2000, following months of discussion between former Atlantic Anarchist Circle affiliates and ex Love & Rage members in the United States and ex members of the Demanarchie newspaper collective in Quebec City.
 Founded as a bi-lingual French and English-speaking federation with member and supporter groups in the northeast of the United States, southern Ontario and the Quebec province, the organization later split up in 2008.
 The Québécoise membership reformed as the Union Communiste Libertaire (UCL) and the American membership retained the name NEFAC before changing its name to Common Struggle in 2011 and then merging into the Black Rose Anarchist Federation.

 21st century

+Noam Chomsky, a member of DSA and the Industrial Workers of the World, is described by The New York Times as "arguably the most important intellectual alive" and has been on the list of the most cited authors in modern history.